 [Portions of this post are repeated in the other courses making up the Bandon complex: Pacific Dunes, Bandon Trails, Old Macdonald, Bandon Preserve, and Shorty’s]

 The original 18-hole public course that is part of the Bandon Dunes complex on the Southern Oregon Coast.
 Stunningly beautiful, very well-maintained, internationally recognized course with amazing ocean views.
 As true a links experience as one can get without being in Scotland.
 Very open, undulating fairways dotted with traps (and one gaping chasm).
 Generally open fairways and well-positioned multiple tee boxes allow comfortable play for all skill levels.
 When it is not pouring rain and/or blowing 30 plus miles an hour (which would make it an even greater links experience), it would be difficult to overstate the beauty and quality of the course.
 It is a wonderful walk.

 Built in 1999.
-Lots of awards since then as one of the best places to play in the country, if not the world.
-Also a host for many state and national events including Oregon Amateur, Pacific Coast Amateur, Hudson Cup, and the 2006 Curtis Cup.
-In 2020, the cousre, along with Bandon Trails, will host the U.S. Amateur.
+Lots of awards since then as one of the best places to play in the country, if not the world (in 2019 it was listed by Golf Digest as the 7th Greatest Public Course in the country and the 2nd best course in Oregon).
+Also a host for many state and national events including the 2002 and 209 Oregon Amateur, the 2009 and 2012 Pacific Coast Amateur, the 2000 Hudson Cup, and the 2007 U.S. Mid-Amateur.
+In 2020 the Bandon courses will host the U.S. Amateur.